Dr Caroline Varin

 In 2017, Ena led the team in Uganda where she also lectured in Global Politics.
 She is adept at managing an international team in difficult working environments.
 Currently, Ena is responsible for managing the teams in Uganda and India and leads several media campaigns for PROWIBO.

-Social Media Coordinator and Project Manager – SL
+Social Media Coordinator and Program Manager – Sierra Leone

 Colin White is pursuing an M.A. in International Relations from Richmond, The American International University in London and holds a B.A. in International Studies from American University in Washington, DC.
 Colin currently lives in New York.

 Colin was the first intern with Professors Without Borders and has remained an important part of the team managing marketing on social media, coordinating the logistics of our program in Sierra Leone and working with the directors on the growth of the organization.

 Sipim Sornbanlang received her Ph.D. and M.P.S. in International Relations from Chulalongkorn University, while earlier obtaining a B.A. in English from Chiang Mai University.
 She has extensive experience working in the public and private sector, with companies and government agencies, and more recently has entered academia as a lecturer at Srinakharinwirot University in Bangkok .